Why Should I Freeze My Eggs?

 Science has long known that fertility declines with age, and women are most fertile between about 18-26 years old.
 If that seems crazy young to you, you’re not alone!
 In NYC the average age of first-time marriage is 32, which ironically coincides with the age a woman’s fertility begins to decline.
 And when most women are ready to start thinking about babies, we’re in our mid- to late- 30’s and our fertility window is waning.
 Freezing younger, healthier eggs is the best option for women who know they want children someday but aren’t ready to become mothers by age 30.

-Women with certain medical conditions are talking to their doctors about egg freezing for a variety of reasons.
+You have certain medical conditions for which fertility preservation makes sense.
 Undergoing chemotherapy and/or radiation therapy for cancer can damage our fragile, single-celled eggs, and egg freezing prior to treatment gives cancer survivors the choice to have their own biological children in the future.
 Likewise, women who have family histories of early menopause should undergo regular fertility testing and consider egg freezing to extend their fertility window.
 Common hormonal imbalances often influence the decision to freeze eggs, too: Women with endometriosis and PCOS, which may prevent ovulation, and women with irregular menstrual cycles that make it difficult to predict ovulation, may have better chances of pregnancy via assisted reproductive technology than they would on their own regardless of age.

 In all of these scenarios, women are choosing fertility preservation as a kind of insurance so that they have better options in the future.
 Freezing your eggs doesn’t guarantee a baby, but it can significantly improve your chances of having one if you’re postponing motherhood decisions for any reason.